 - A general shift from project based optimization to retainer deals, as we have also seen in the SEO industry during its maturation over the last 5 years.
 Conversion optimization is an ongoing process, that also requires that the consultancy know their clients website and customers very well, so the ongoing retainer deal is a natural development for the larger conversion rate optimization clients.

 - A more clear division between the conversion rate optimization companies and usability research companies.
 The rapid growth in companies that does optimization for clients will lead to a much higher demand for high quality usability research, as usability studies are often a great pointer for the conversion rate optimization employees on what to split-test.
 But most companies don’t want to support their competitors and therefore we will see a more clear division between conversion rate optimization companies and usability research companies, whereas we today have some companies offering both.
-(Baymard is a research-only company, whereas a company like NNgroup do both research and client projects.)

 - A bunch of new conversion rate optimization-specific service providers that offer new and very specific tracking and testing tools/apps for the conversion rate optimizers to use.